-2) The impacts of smoking are subcarrier-dependent: In Fig. 3, we plot the CSI sequences of subcarrier #5, #14, and #23 during smoking.
+2) The Impacts of Smoking Are Subcarrier-Dependent: In Fig. 3, we plot the CSI sequences of subcarrier #5, #14, and #23 during smoking.
 We can find that subcarrier #23 is affected from phase (b) to (d) but not during phase (e) and (f).
 On the contrary, subcarrier #14 is affected only during phase (e) and (f).
 For other subcarriers, similar observations also exist.
 The reason behind these observations is that subcarriers have different sensitivities for the motions of different parts of human body.
-During smoking motions, a portion of subcarriers may be sensitive to the motions of chest.
+During smoking motions, a portion of subcarriers may be sensitive to the motions of arms while another portion may be sensitive to the motions of chest.
 Therefore, different subcarriers are affected in different smoking phases.

-3) The impacts of smoking on CSI vary dynamically on a single subcarrier: We find that the impacts of smoking on CSI vary dynamically across different subcarriers and the impacts are not stable even in a single subcarrier.
+3) The Impacts of Smoking on CSI Vary Dynamically on a Single Subcarrier: We find that the impacts of smoking on CSI vary dynamically across different subcarriers and the impacts are not stable even in a single subcarrier.
 Subcarrier #5 is affected from phase (b) to (f) in the first smoking motion ([11.7s, 22.8s]).
 However, in the second smoking motion ([60.2s, 68.0s]), subcarrier #5 is only affected from phase (b) to (d) but not in phase (e) and (f).
 This is because the smoker usually does not exactly repeat the same smoking motion.
 When the environment changes such as smoker posture changes, the sensitivities of subcarriers change, leading to the dynamic impacts on subcarriers even for the same motion.